Coronavirus (COVID-19) update

 Care and Support band awards can be considered for both South Tyneside and out of borough residents.

 You may be awarded a priority band to move home based on the outcome of your Occupational Therapy assessment or assessment of your care needs.

 The assessment will determine the level of risk that you are in and you will be considered for the appropriate priority band based on the negative impacts of your current property on your long term health and wellbeing.
-You can read here about What is the banding system?

 If you are awarded a priority, this will be for a limited period of time and will give you the opportunity to find suitable accommodation which meets your needs in a safe and timely manner.
 We will write to you to let you know whether you are eligible for a priority band award, the date that your award will expire, and also what type and size of property you are entitled to bid on within our current policy.

 It is important that you bid for all advertised properties that meet your needs.
 If your award expires and you have not moved to a suitable property, your application will be reviewed by an Occupational Therapist.
 It is not guaranteed that we will extend your priority award or re-award this to you.

 Staying independent in your current home

 If you or anyone else who lives with you is struggling to stay independent in your current property because of mobility problems, are recovering from an illness or are struggling with mental ill-health or dementia, South Tyneside Council's Let's Talk team may be able to help.
 If you need to talk about support and help to enable independence within the home, call the Let's Talk team on 0191 424 6000 to speak to an adviser, or arrange an appointment.

 You can also find more useful information on South Tyneside Council's website about Support and Care for Adults and Support and Care for Children.